rust-lang/blog.rust-lang.org/posts/2019-10-30-Async-await-stable.md

 * the [tokio] runtime [recently announced a number of scheduler improvements][tokio-sched], and they are planning a stable release in November that supports async-await syntax;
-* the [async-std] runtime [has been putting out weekly releases for the past months][as-releases], and plans to make their 1.0 release shortly after async-await hits stable;
+* the [async-std] runtime [has been putting out weekly releases for the past few months][as-releases], and plans to make their
+  1.0 release shortly after async-await hits stable;
 * using [wasm-bindgen-futures], you can even bridge Rust Futures with [JavaScript promises];